seven1m/crk/README.md

 ## Testing

-I have only tested this on Chrome 11.
+I have only tested this on Chrome 11 and Firefox 4.
 If you find issues with other browsers, let me know.

 ## Author